Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning

 The alleviating effect of regularization against backdoors has been described by~\citet{carnerero2021regularization}, with a more detailed analysis by~\citet{cina2021backdoor}.
 The latter work shows that hyperparameters related to regularization affect backdoor performance.
-Backdoor and targeted poisoning attacks can also be mitigated using data augmentations like MixUp~\cite{borgnia2021dp,borgnia2021strong} or the adversarial training variant proposed by~\citet{geiping2021doesn} .
-Techniques like randomized smoothing can also be extended to mitigate indiscriminate~\cite{rosenfeld2020certified} and backdoor~\cite{weber2020rab} attacks.
-Furthermore, \citet{li2021anti} have shown that the loss differs sufficiently between clean and backdoored/targeted data to allow unlearning these samples later in training.
-Finally, in both indiscriminate~\cite{hong2020effectiveness,private_learners_ma_2019} and backdoor/targeted~\cite{hong2020effectiveness,borgnia2021dp} attacks, the framework of differential privacy can be used to alleviate the effect of poisoning.
+Backdoor and targeted poisoning attacks can also be mitigated using data augmentations like mix-up~\cite{borgnia2021dp,borgnia2021strong}, or based on the model's gradients wrt. the input~\cite{geiping2021doesn}.
+Analogously, the data can be augmented using noise to mitigate indiscriminate~\cite{rosenfeld2020certified} and backdoor~\cite{weber2020rab} attacks.
+Furthermore, differences in the loss between backdoored/targeted and clean data allows to unlearn~\cite{li2021anti} or identify~\cite{yo2022CreatedEqual} poisons later in training.
+Alternatively, a trained preprocessor can alleviate the threat of backdoors~\cite{sun2021can}.
+Furthermore, \citet{huang2021decouopling} show that pre-training the network unsupervisedly (e.g., without wrong labels) can alleviate backdoors.
+Finally, in both indiscriminate~\cite{hong2020effectiveness,private_learners_ma_2019} and backdoor/targeted~\cite{hong2020effectiveness,borgnia2021dp,du2019diffprivacy} attacks, the framework of differential privacy can be used to alleviate the effect of poisoning.
 The intuition behind this approach is that differential privacy limits the impact individual data points have, thereby limiting the overall impact of outlying poisoning samples too~\cite{hong2020effectiveness}.
-However, further investigation is still required to defend against backdoor attacks using semantical triggers and bilevel strategies, as reported in Table~\ref{table:matching_attack_defenses}.
+However, further investigation is still required to defend against some bilevel strategies, as visible in Table~\ref{table:matching_attack_defenses}.